mahamshahid18/docs-test/Angular-OAuth-IG.md

 ### Complete Example

+In order to set up the client side script which extracts the access token from the uri, perform the following steps:
-Firstly, move the `OAuthCallbackScript.js` in the scripts folder.
-Link it to the html file which is served at the registered redirect_uri for the application.
+Link the `OAuthCallbackScript.js` to the html file which is served at the registered redirect_uri for the application.
 For example, if the redirect_uri is `http://localhost/callback.html`, create the `callback.html` in the root of the project folder.
 And add the following content:

 #### `callback.html`